ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-faq.md

 If you are moving from v1.4.x to v2.x, you may have to update your smart contracts to conform to new smart contract lifecycle.
 For more information, see [Upgrading to a new version of Fabric](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-smart-contracts-v2#ibm-hlfsupport-console-smart-contracts-v2).
 {: tip}

-## I am currently using Hyperledger Fabric v1.4.x and want to move to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric v2.1.x or 2.5.x.
-Can I continue to use Raft?
-{: #ibm-hlfsupport-v2-faq-migrate-raft}
-{: faq}

-Yes.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric v2.1.x or 2.5 uses Raft consensus.
-All of the applications and smart contracts that you are using on Fabric v1.4.x are able to work on your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network.
-However, no mechanism exists to migrate your ledger data from one network to another.
-Instead, you can reinstall your smart contract packages on your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network.
-See also [Can {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components interoperate with Hyperledger Fabric components on the same network?](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-v2-faq#ibm-hlfsupport-v2-faq-interoperability).

 ## What database do the peers use for their ledger?
 {: #ibm-hlfsupport-v2-faq-v2-ibm-hlfsupport-Overview-1-3}